Factoring Eligibility Criteria: How to Know You’re Eligible

 Factoring companies prefer invoices with clearly defined payment terms, such as net 30 or 60.
 They will avoid factoring invoices with open-ended terms, or those tied to complicated contingencies, because these increase the uncertainty of when they’ll be paid.

-Find Out if You Qualify for Factoring Now
+Find Out if Your Invoices Qualify for Factoring Now

 Don’t wonder if you’re eligible for factoring; find out for sure.
 Connect with a factoring specialist for a no-obligation rate quote.